-Authorities renew call for info about slating 7 years ago
+Authorities renew call for info about slaying 7 years ago

 The district attorney’s office has released surveillance video it says shows the two suspects.

 Clark served in Iraq and Afghanistan and it had been his dream to open a skateboard shop, his family has said.
-He left behind two children, his family said.
+He left behind two children.

 Sign up for Daily Newsletters